 Research, including one study from 2019, shows a direct link between continued folic acid supplementation during pregnancy and benefits for the baby’s cognitive development.

-Also, folic acid is key in preventing neural tube abnormalities.
+Also, folic acid is

 Medical experts recommend taking a daily dose of 400 micrograms of folic acid before pregnancy and at least during the first trimester.

 Choosing a prenatal vitamin, rather than a regular multivitamin, helps ensure that the body receives a blend of vitamins and minerals that supports a healthy pregnancy.